 His most recent memoir, Mappilai (son-in-law in Tamil) is the rollicking story of a European living with his in-laws in urban Chennai and with his wife in the coastal village of Paramankeni.
 There, he finds himself in the company of fishermen and goat-herders, in a house where 3G asserts itself in a corner of the bathroom and electricity courses in fits and starts.

 At one level, “Mappillai an Italian son-in-law in India” (Simon & Schuster, 2018) is deeply personal.
 With beguiling candour, Carlo tells of his struggle with contradictory responses to India—fascination and suspicion—and his awkward attempts at cruising through a maze of bribery, bureaucracy and traffic.
-The book offers a glimpse into the world of expats in India by introducing us to a host of colourful ‘firangi-friends’—from those who are overwhelmed by this nation’s noise and colour; to those who ‘go native’ in kurtas; to those who believe that India is where they can be dreamers, yogis or artists.

 With wry humour and jollity, wisdom and acceptance, Mapillai offers an intimate capsule of contemporary Indian history—of the concomitant Hinduization and Westernization of India, intertwined with the Indianization of a European!